SocietyForArtisticResearch/rc-pandoc-help/DRAFT_04-AA-blog-editor.md

 Blog weaves are a recent feature to the graphical editor of the RC.
-They use the same tools as the existing 2d graphical editor, but instead of organising them absolutely in 2 dimensions on a canves, they are structured as a scrollable list of content (comparable to a blog or social media feed, where you scroll from top to bottom to read).
+They use the same tools as the existing 2d graphical editor, but instead of positioning them freely in 2 dimensions on a canves, they are structured as a scrollable list of content (comparable to a blog or social media feed, where you scroll from top to bottom to read).
+This simplification allows the browser of the reader to dymanically optimize the display of your content on smaller screens (without the need for the reader to zoom in and out constantly).

-The result is linear and quite similar to the text-based editor, except that here we use the same tools and drag and drop method as in the text editor.
+The basic shape of a blog weave is linear and quite similar to the text-based editor, except that here we use the same tools and drag and drop method as in the text editor.
+By allowing custom column layouts, you can even have some horizontal structure.

+This way of editing has one other advantage, when you insert content, the objects below it will automatically move down.
+Also alignment in horizontal rows is guaranteed !
+So for some content, this can be a huge benifit!

 ### Basic structure: rows and columns

-A blog page is organized as a list of blocks which are called rows.
+A blog page is organized as a list of blocks which are called __rows__.
-Within each row, you can have one or more columns of cells dividing the content in that row.
+Within each __row__, you can have one or more __columns__ of __cells__ dividing the content in that row.
 You can think of it as a table, except that the rows can vary in the number of cells they have: